-CYSEC4302 Cryptography and Computer Security (3 Credits)
+CYSEC-4302 Cryptography and Computer Security (3 Credits)

-This course will review security mechanisms for protecting information in computer systems and networks.
+Review of security mechanisms for protecting information in computer systems and networks.
 Includes cryptography and its applications to security services in distributed systems, the mathematics of cryptography, access control, protection models, security policies, and design of secure systems, firewalls, and intrusion detection.

-CYSEC4303 Hacking and Countermeasures (3 Credits)
+CYSEC-4303 Hacking and Countermeasures (3 Credits)